 If you notice a drip or splatter of raw soap batter or lye solution on your skin, stop soaping and clean the area.
 Yes, I want you to stop soaping and take care of those splatters right away, even if you’re in the middle of an oh-so-intricate-and-perfect butterfly swirl.

 There will be another batch of perfect soap, friend, so take care of your skin first.

-So, if you notice stinging or itching, take a few minutes to rinse that area well with a mild soap and lots of plain cold water and you’ll be on your soapy way without any issues.
+So, if you notice stinging or itching, take a few minutes to wash that area well with a mild soap and lots of plain cold water and you’ll be on your soapy way without any issues.

-You’ll also want to check out these articles in the Farm Girl’s Soap Making Safely Series:
+You may also want to check out these articles in the Farm Girl’s Soap Making Safely Series:

-Ready to get soaping?
-Sign up and download the Farm Girl’s Cold Process Soap Making Cheat Sheet + Lye Safety Checklist
+Get The FREE Cold Process Soap Making Cheat Sheet + Lye Safety Checklist

 Are you ready to start soap making?
 I’d like to offer you this printable step-by-step guide to walk you through the entire cold process soap making procedure, plus the lye handling checklist to remind you of those key safety steps and keep you safe.

 I’m also including a cold process soap recipe that is moisturizing, lathery, and so simple to make.
 Perfect for beginning soap makers!